buildbot/buildbot/master/docs/developer/master-slave.rst

 ``env``

-    A dictionary of environment variables to augment or replace the existeing environment on the slave.
+    A dictionary of environment variables to augment or replace the existing environment on the slave.
 In this dictionary, ``PYTHONPATH`` is treated specially: it should be a list of path components, rather than a string, and will be prepended to the existing python path.